The future of California student-athletes in CIF eligibility disputes, NCAA investigations, and NIL contract negotiations.

 BLOG POSTS

-Advocating for athletes, families, and coaches across California.
+Supporting athletes, families, and coaches for 63 years

 Headquartered in San Diego and serving clients statewide, California Sports Law represents individuals and schools in athletic-eligibility, transfer, and compliance matters.